laczar/crud-workshop/README.md

 yarn start OR npm start
 ```

-FEEL FREE TO MODIFY AND PLAY AROUND
+# FEEL FREE TO MODIFY AND PLAY AROUND

+## serverless-offline makes the Serverless Framework more enjoyable since you can enjoy it locally